gechtech/Group31/README.md

 2️⃣ Install Dependencies
-Using npm use -force if you fetch with error:
+Using npm use -force if you get an error:
 ```bash
 npm install
 ```